ec-blaster/pyMagicSwitchbot/doc/MagicSwitchBot_API.md

 ## 5. Communications Encryption

-All requests and responses from commands exchanged between the device and the client are encrypted using AES128 ECB algorithm.
+Both requests and responses from commands exchanged between the device and the client are always encrypted using **AES128 ECB** algorithm.

 This algorithm is a symmetric (reversible) encryption process that uses a key that is known by both parties before exchanging information.
 In MagicSwitchBot devices, the encryption key is a 16 bytes sequence whose decimal values are: